intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAzure/README.md

 ![](./../../extras/screen2.png)

-When it is done being created you should see it appear in the Dashboard
+When it's done being created you should see it appear in the Dashboard.

 ![](./../../extras/screen3.png)

 ## Create a shared access policy

-1. Open your hub and select **Shared access policies**, under **SETTINGS**
+1. Open your hub and select **Shared access policies**, under **SETTINGS**.

 ![](./../../extras/screen4.png)

-2. Click **Add**
+2. Click **Add**.

 ![](./../../extras/screen5.png)

 3. Select read, service connect, and device connect permissions.
-Give it a name, for example "my-policy"
+Give it a name such as "my-policy".

 ![](./../../extras/screen6.png)